rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

 # Legend - global
 *: Only useable by users with the Administrator (considering changing it to Manage Server) permission and global trusted users can use.
-⚠: Only useable by global trusted users (such as /raise_error) **: Not a command (Documentation is here for purposes of me, and those who wish to fork my project/contribute with pull requests :))
+⚠: Only useable by global trusted users (such as /raise_error) **: Not a bot/slash command (Documentation is here for purposes of me, and those who wish to fork my project/contribute with pull requests :))
-No Mark: Useable by everyone
+***: This is a module/class.
+Cannot be called.
+No Mark: This is a command without user restrictions

 # Misc.
-Non-Command-Functions
+Non-Command-Functions (not in main.py)

-## save_files.FileSaver
+## save_files.FileSaver***
+Exists to clean up the code.

 ### __init__**
 save_files.FileSaver.__init__(self,name=None,enabled=False,printSuccessMessagesByDefault=False,math_problems_file_name="math_problems.json",guild_math_problems_file_name="guild_math_problems.json",trusted_users_file_name="trusted_users.txt",vote_threshold_file_name="vote_threshold.txt"):